 Agathosma imbricata is not threatened and has a status of Least Concern (LC).

 Distribution and habitat

-The sand buchu is common in parts of the southwestern and southern Cape from Saldanha Bay to Mossel Bay.
-In this area it is found growing on limestones, granites or sandy well-drained or seasonally damp slopes and flats.
+The sand buchu is common in parts of the southwestern and southern Western Cape from Saldanha Bay to Mossel Bay.
+It is found growing on limestone, granite or sandy well-drained or seasonally damp slopes and flats.

 Derivation of name and historical aspects

-The genus name Agathosma (Willd.) is derived from Greek agathos which means good and osme that refers to fragrance.
-This is meant to indicate the distinctive fragrance so synonymous with the genus.
+The genus name Agathosma is derived from Greek agathos, which means good and osme, which refers to fragrance.
+This is meant to indicate the distinctive fragrance so typical of the genus.
 Oil glands present on the leaves and fruit normally release an aromatic fragrance when crushed.

-There are at present 150 species of Agathosma.
-Most of these are confined to the Western Cape.
+At present 150 species of Agathosma are known.
+Most of them are confined to the Western Cape.